 A New Chapter

 In March 2010 Archbishop Gregory Aymond appointed Fr.
 Charles Latour O.P. the school’s third principal.
 After meeting with parents and students from March - May, Fr.
 Charles took office on June 1, 2010.
 With the school's physical plant rebuilt, Fr.
 Charles focused on building a school infrastructure that challenged every student to achieve his or her personal best in every aspect of their life.
 With an emphasis on academic excellence and increasing rigor throughout the curriculum, a school community was created that students could call home.
 Enrollment for the 2011-12 school year increased by a record-breaking 30%.

-After another huge enrollment increase the next year, the school embarked on a new chapter – completing the final phase of construction to accommodate up to 600 students.
+After another huge enrollment increase the next year, the school embarked on a new chapter – completing the final phase of construction to accommodate up to over 600 students.
 A new library and media building, a 10-classroom school building, TV and video production studio, creative arts center, and football stadium soon enlarged the campus.